Semiclassical transport in two-dimensional Dirac materials with spatially variable tilt: Boltzmann equations in the curved spacetime

 The semiclassical dynamics of relativistic fermions in arbitrary metric background is a well studied problem~\cite{Landau1980,Poisson2004}.
 In this section we adopt the established formulation for the case of electrons in solids with tilted Dirac cone.
-In this case the spacetime geometry is entirely determined by the tilt of the Dirac cone and its variation profile in the space.
-On the solid-state side, the semi-classical dynamics of Bloch electrons is a well established approach and was developed in the early days of solid state physics to provide an intuitive picture of the motion of electrons in an ionic background in a lattice.
+In this case the spacetime geometry is entirely determined by the tilt of the Dirac cone and its variation profile in the space that can be obtained from Eq.~\eqref{Metric}.
+On the solid-state side, the semi-classical dynamics of Bloch electrons is a well established approach and was developed in the early days of solid state physics to provide an intuitive picture of the motion of electrons in an ionic background of a lattice.
 In combination with the Boltzmann equation, many equilibrium and transport phenomena are well described~\cite{girvin2019modern,cercignani2002relativistic}.
-In the semi-classical regime, the external fields vary slowly in space and time, so that the size of the fermion wavepacket while being much larger than the lattice spacing, is much smaller than the length scale over which the externally applied probe fileds are varying.
-Therefore ${\bs p}$ and ${\bs x}$ we simultaneously well defined that form a phase space.
+In the semi-classical regime, the external fields vary slowly in space and time, such that the size of the fermion wavepacket while being much larger than the lattice spacing, is much smaller than the length scale over which the externally applied probe fields are varying.
+Therefore ${\bs p}$ and ${\bs x}$ can be simultaneously well defined and form a phase space.
 The dimensionless distribution function $f(\bs x,\bs p,t)$ in the phase space is a quantity that must be calculated.
-This quantity is probablity that the Bloch state with momentum $\bs p$ (in some band $n$) at time $t$ is occupied by an electron centered at $\bs x$.
+This quantity is probability that the Bloch state with momentum $\bs p$ (in some band $n$) at time $t$ is occupied by an electron centered at $\bs x$~\footnote{ It must be noted that distribution function is a scalar quantity as long as the chemical potential lies well above the Dirac node, thereby the inter-band processes can be ignored.
+At the charge neutrality point where the interband processes become important, the distribution function must be promoted to the form $f\sigma_0+\bs g.\bs\sigma$ in the band space represented by the pseudospin $\bs\sigma$~\cite{Morawetz2015,Morawetz2016,Kashuba2019}}.